 There are also cost recovery implications for Customs and MPI, associated with the proposed removal of the Import Entry Transaction Fee and the Biosecurity Systems Entry Levy (which fund Customs' and MPI's risk and biosecurity assessment activities at the border) from imported consignments with a value of \$1,000 or less.
 Customs is currently reviewing its cost recovery arrangement and will report back on the financial implications of its lost cost-recovered funding in the context of that review.
-MPI expects to report to Cabinet on the financial implications of its lost cost-recovered funding of its lost cost-recovered funding at the time of final policy decisions by Cabinet on the GST on low-value imported goods proposals.
+MPI expects to report to Cabinet on the financial implications of its lost cost-recovered funding at the time of final policy decisions by Cabinet on the GST on low-value imported goods proposals.